Liverpool Canal Link: Route

 The chosen route includes two new locks, open channels, tunnels and culverts.
 Two new highway bridges were built, as well as flow control structures and utility diversions.

 The docks between Salisbury Dock and Prince's Half-Tide Dock were filled in with just a small drainage channel remaining.
 Following dredging in the 1990s, this section was in water and navigable.
 Further dredging took place at the northern edge of the Trafalgar Dock infill.

-Between Trafalgar Dock and the Prince's Half-Tide Dock a 21 ft-wide channel through Trafalgar Dock and the northern end of West Waterloo Dock was built, with a new crossing at the dock passage between Trafalgar and West Waterloo Dock.
+Between Trafalgar Dock and the Prince's Half-Tide Dock a 21 ft channel through Trafalgar Dock and the northern end of West Waterloo Dock was built, with a new crossing at the dock passage between Trafalgar and West Waterloo Dock.
 The channel from West Waterloo Dock to Prince's Dock was dredged and the level of the docks reduced.

 From the northern end of Prince's Dock through to the start of the Pier Head area a new fixed bridge and lock was built at Prince's Dock.
 Prince's Dock Footbridge was raised to allow boats to pass underneath and the bridge approaches have been landscaped.
 A new culvert across land known as Plot 7 was built along with another new culvert beneath St. Nicholas Place and the cruise liner facility.

 The final section of the canal link commences south of the Floating Roadway Basin, crosses the Pier Head and terminates at Canning Dock.
 500 m of new canal was built along with associated bridge crossings and a lock structure.
 A new basin was built at Mann Island along with extensive landscaping for the general public.